intel/sawr/sawr_description/hardware/Assembly/INSTRUCTIONS.md

 All mechanical drawings, 3D assemblies, and electrical schematics presented in this document are also available in the form of web links to CAD cloud storage.
 In general, the online versions of these images and models may be more up-to-date than the images in this document, in addition to in many cases allowing interaction, such as rotating the 3D model.
 Therefore, please follow the links in any case where a clearer view is needed or to ensure you have the latest version of the figure.
 You can also use OpenSCAD to look at the model locally.

-All Fastener specifications and part numbers are provided in the BOM and 2D drawings.
+Fastener specifications and part numbers are provided in the BOM and 2D drawings.
 Part numbers are from the [McMaster-Carr catalog](http://www.mcmaster.com/).

 All fasteners are sized in metric.
 In many cases equivalent parts can be substituted, so in addition to McMaster-Carr part numbers we also provide (in BOM and drawings) generic specifications of each part so you can find appropriate substitute parts if necessary.